-It has both liability and property components.
+Commercial Auto Insurance protects the vehicles your company owns or leases and the passengers inside them in the event of an accident.
+Commercial Auto Insurance also provides protection for vehicles owned personally but used for certain business purposes.
+This type of insurance has both liability and property components.
 The liability component protects your business if it is at fault for causing a crash, and causes bodily injury or damages someone else’s vehicle or property.
-The property component of commercial auto insurance protects the value of your vehicle against crashes, theft, and other perils.
+The property component of Commercial Auto Insurance protects the value of your vehicle against crashes, theft, and other perils.

-- Used for business purposes such as visiting job sites, transporting clients, or carrying work tools, and the vehicle is not covered under an existing commercial auto policy.
+- Used for business purposes such as visiting job sites, transporting clients, or carrying work tools

 Commercial Auto Insurance does not cover employees who drive their personal cars for business purposes.
-Businesses who have employees driving personal cars for business errands, or who hire or rent vehicles for business use should purchase Hired & Non-Owned Auto Insurance in addition to their commercial auto coverage.
-Hired & Non-Owned Auto Insurance is also available for companies that do not own vehicles or do not need commercial auto coverage.
+Businesses who have employees driving personal cars for business errands or who hire or rent vehicles for business use should purchase hired and non-owned auto insurance in addition to their Commercial Auto coverage.
+Hired and non-owned auto insurance is also available for companies that do not own vehicles or do not need Commercial Auto coverage.

 Commercial Auto Insurance provides coverage for both liability and property.
 For vehicles that your business owns or leases, liability coverage is required for minimum amounts by most states.
 Property coverage protects the value of the vehicle your business owns or leases.
 If you have a lease or loan on your vehicle, the leasing company or bank may require you to have property coverage.

-The liability component of commercial auto insurance consists of bodily injury liability and property damage liability.
-This coverage protects your business if you or one of your employees causes injury or damage to another party while driving and are deemed to be at fault for the crash.
+The liability component of Commercial Auto Insurance consists of bodily injury liability, property damage liability, and pollution cleanup.
+Commercial auto liability coverage protects your business if you or one of your employees causes injury or damage to another party while driving and are deemed to be at fault for the crash.
 The insurer will also help pay for the legal fees to defend your business in court.

 Some insurance policies, rather than covering bodily injury and property damage separately, combine the two coverages together into a combined single limit liability coverage.
 Your coverage will either have both bodily injury liability and property damage liability, or only combined single limit liability.